StewartLynch/CTPicker_SwiftUI/README.md

              saveUpdates: saveUpdates)
 ```

 If you run the application now, you will see that the picker has an Add button on the top right.
 If you enter a value in the filter field that does not match any of the existing items, it will be enabled.
 When you tap it, the item gets added to the array and runs the `saveUpdates` function, passing in this new value and the `CTPickerView` is dismissed.
-If you tap the field again, you will see your new entry in the selection list.
+If you tap the field again, you will see your new entry in the selection list and the TextField is populated with this value

 ##### Step 9 - Fixing the dismissal Animation